-A Government Media Advisory Committee (GMAC) will be established to mobilize, rationalize, and coordinate government media, infrastructure, and utilities.
-The Government through the GMAC will mobilize and coordinate media and public relations organizations from national to provincial levels to provide wider dissemination of government information and news for public consumption.
+A Government Media Advisory Committee (GMAC) will be established within the NMC to mobilise, rationalise, and coordinate government media, infrastructure, and utilities.
+The Government through the GMAC will mobilise and coordinate media and public relations organisations from national to provincial levels to provide wider dissemination of government information and news for public consumption.